Shonan Seminar & Carnegie Mellon University Partner to Improve Classroom Engagement and Learner Outcomes by Empowering Student Focus

 Shonan Seminar Co., Ltd. is partnering with Carnegie Mellon University master students to provide enhanced opportunities for student learning, growth, and achievement based on analyses of the behavioral and engagement data of both students and teachers.
 Data collected securely by Shonan Seminar includes undulation values and synchronization scores in classes taught by teachers with skills ranging from novice to expert.
 Every day across 130 Shonan Seminar schools, these AI-analyzed video recordings are taken during instruction from the front and back of the classrooms.

-(METALS) program through a capstone project sponsorship provides a unique perspective and employs evidence-based educational technology in determining the most effective solutions.
+Partnering with the Carnegie Mellon Carnegie Mellon University’s Masters of Educational Technology and Applied Learning Sciences (METALS) program through a capstone project sponsorship provides a unique perspective and employs evidence-based educational technology in determining the most effective solutions.
 Carnegie Mellon University faculty Ken Koedinger and Bruce McLaren, who teach the capstone course, are recognized as world leaders in the field of learning science and cognitive tutors.

 Drs.
 Koedinger and McLaren lead the team of highly-trained interdisciplinary master students to focus on scientifically proven ways to engage children to improve learning outcomes.
 This capstone project is benefiting from Carnegie Mellon University’s expertise, and the unique perspective and ideas that the project team applies.
 The team is employing advanced learning science methods to identify learning opportunities and present analyses to teachers as specific system recommendations.
 The hope is that the team will be able to include tracking actual teacher skill development after recommendations are given.